GeniSysAI/Server/README.md

 ```

 # Install Repository Code
 Now you can add the repository code to your server, to do this follow the guide:

 - Clone the repo to the desktop of your server, or your preferred location on your server.
 The repository files have the same paths they would have on your server.
 - [/etc/nginx/sites-available/default](https://github.com/GeniSysAI/Server/blob/master/etc/nginx/sites-available/default  "/etc/nginx/sites-available/default") is an example of how your server NGINX configuration should look, located on your server in the same location as in the repo.
-- You can copy the entire contents of the [Server/0.0.1/var/www](https://github.com/GeniSysAI/Server/tree/0.0.1/var/www  "Server/0.0.1/var/www") directory to the /var/www directory on your server.
+- You can copy the entire contents of the [Server/Media/Images/var/www](https://github.com/GeniSysAI/Server/tree/Media/Images/var/www  "Server/Media/Images/var/www") directory to the /var/www directory on your server.

+# Extensions
+The GeniSys Server is only the hub of the GeniSys network.
+Through the UI you can manage various aspects of your AI network including the local NLU Engine and TASS system, as well as other AI / IoT smart home devices.

+## Local NLU Engine
+After following the [GeniSys NLU Engine](https://github.com/GeniSysAI/NLU "GeniSys NLU Engine") tutorial you will be able to manage,sss train and infer using the UI.

+## Local TASS Engine
+After following the [GeniSys TASS Engine](https://github.com/GeniSysAI/Vision "GeniSys TASS Engine") tutorial you will be able to manage, train and infer using the UI.

+## Future Extensions
+Further extensions are planned / under development including a management system for the IDC Classifier ([Breast Cancer AI](https://www.facebook.com/BreastCancerAI "Breast Cancer AI")) & the AML Classifier ([Peter Moss Acute Myeloid Leukemia Research Project](https://www.facebook.com/AMLResearchProject/ "Peter Moss Acute Myeloid Leukemia Research Project")).

 # Update Configuration
 Now it is time to update our server configuration.
 Open the [/var/www/classes/startup/confs.json](https://github.com/GeniSysAI/Server/blob/var/www/classes/startup/confs.json  "/var/www/classes/startup/confs.json") file on your server and add your database credentials, your iotJumpWay application credentials, iotJumpWay location ID and Application MQTT credentials.
 You will use your iotJumpWay application credentials to authenticate yourself onto the UI.

 # Voice Recognition
 It is now possible to interact with GeniSys using your voice.
 This feature is powered by an open source project [annyang](https://github.com/TalAter/annyang "annyang") which is basically a wrapper for the voice recognition feature of the web speech API, according to  [caniuse](https://caniuse.com/#feat=speech-synthesis "caniuse") support seems to be finally much wider including: Edge, Firefox, Chrome, Safari, ios Safari, Chrome for Android and Samsung Internet, but I have not tested anything other than Chrome.
 In Chrome for Android an alert noise is made every time the voice recognition restarts, this is unavoidable and there has been a long time developer request for Google to remove this feature but Google are adimant that it will remain.

 If you have updated your server code and booted up the server you should get asked for permissions to use the microphone, once you accept you will be able to speak to your NLU providing the NLU is online.